Johanna-Mehlape/TDD-Kata-String-Calculator/README.md

 # TDD-Kata-String-Calculator
-This is a simple string calculator created with a method signature : int Add(string numbers)
+This is a simple string calculator created with a method signature : int Add(string numbers) in Python language